pondrejk/dizzer/combined_build.md

 Zooming and panning are interaction modes that for many users basically define what interactive map is.
 But it is peculiar that beyond these modes we don't see much more dynamic interaction options in web maps.
 WebGL based client libraries added the change of orientation and tilt around the z axis but when it comes to interacting with the thematic layer, we are usually left with some selection, filtering and on-hover pop-up bubbles that act as on-demand labels for selected features.
 Rarely the user is allowed to tamper with the actual symbolization.
 The linked view interfaces like GeoDa or more recently dashboards like Grafana rely on amassing several visualisation types for displaying various aspects of the same dataset, but the actual cartography in these interfaces is very simple (usually a choropleth).
 But for interacting with massive dynamically rendered datasets there must be more options for the user to moderate the cognitive load, including change of symbolization, visual weight and order of thematic layers.

 To minimize the risk of conflict between the base map and the thematic layer, web map developers use toned down base maps often stripped down to the bare visual minimum (e.g. Carto Positron is an example of popular base tile layer).
-But base map is not only a background canvas for thematic layer, in reality the spatial phenomena are in part a product of other spatial relations that constitute the overall environment and we feel there is an unexplored potential to portray this relationship in the interplay of figure and ground in the thematic maps (TODO see further in chapter).
+But base map is not only a background canvas for thematic layer, in reality the spatial phenomena are in part a product of other spatial relations that constitute the overall environment and we feel there is an unexplored potential to portray this relationship in the interplay of figure and ground in the thematic maps.

 ## 3.3 Rendering Spatial Data